 On March 8, 2013, the California Court of Appeal issued its opinion regarding an idea theft claim over the TV show “LOST.”
 The court upheld an order granting summary judgment in favor of ABC.
-Kelley Drye Los Angeles attorneys Andrew M. White and David E. Fink represented ABC.
-Mr. Fink argued the appeal.
+Kelley Drye represented ABC and argued the appeal.

 The Spinner case has a long history, consisting of three Los Angeles Superior Court proceedings, a federal court case, and two proceedings in the Writers Guild of America, West.
 Five judges presided over the case during the course of the eight year dispute.